ESDG6T2/RestaurantCity/Docker/README.txt

-# IMPORTANT #
-- Remember to run all sql files located in sql folder (cart.sql, feedback.sql, menu.sql, order.sql)
-- If your database is not up to date as of 10th April 2020, drop the schema and run the sql file.

 # How to deploy docker#
 # Before you begin,
-    1) run docker as administator
-    2) make sure docker is installed
+    1) make sure docker is installed
+	2) run docker as administator
+	3) run WampServer as administator
+	4) create an alias on WampServer to this directory.
+You may follow the guide in the link: https://www.techrepublic.com/blog/smb-technologist/create-aliases-on-your-wamp-server/
+    5) Go to phpmyadmin and import all SQL files in the sql folder.

 # Begin
-- Open cmd and locate to the current directory
+- Open cmd and locate to the directory of this README file
-- After you have reach the current directory, enter the cmd "docker-compose up --build" to start docker compose file
+- Enter the cmd "docker-compose up --build" to start docker compose file
 - It will take sometime during the first time
-- After you see all of the docker logs in the command prompt, this means that your docker network is running. eg. delivery_1      |  * Serving Flask app "delivery" (lazy loading) delivery_1      |  * Environment: production delivery_1      |    WARNING: This is a development server.
+- After you see all of the docker logs in the command prompt, this means that your docker network is running. e.g. delivery_1      |  * Serving Flask app "delivery" (lazy loading) delivery_1      |  * Environment: production delivery_1      |    WARNING: This is a development server.
 Do not use it in a production deployment.